 The temple was located at the heart of the kingdom.
-Additionally, there were walls and a ditch which signified the Sukhothai town plan surrounds the temple.
+Around the temple, there were walls and ditches signifying the Sukhothai town plan.
 In Sukhothai era, they surrounded their town with three walls.
 Moreover, between each walls, there was a ditch, believed to protect the town from war.

 As you steps inside the temple, you will see an enormous Buddha statue in the sitting position.
 The statue is known as Maravijaya attitude.
 By each sides of the statue, there are grand ruins of Viharn poles.
 Moreover, behind the statue, there is a lotus-bud shape Buddhist stupa, main stupa.
 The stupa depicts unique style of Sukhothai art.

 In addition, the stupa is surrounded by four Khmer style prangs (temple tower) and four five-pinnacles-Prasart stupas in Lanna style.
-Besides, the stupa’s pedestal is ornamented by 168 stuccos of disciples of Buddha.
+Besides, the stupa’s pedestal is ornamented by 168 stuccos of Buddha’s disciples.
 The Buddha relic as mentioned above is kept inside this stupa.

 Lotus Pond in Front of the Temple

 In fact, “Sukhothai” means “Happiness of Dawn”.
-Similarly to its name, the morning scenery of the temple is stunning enough to make people happy.
+Similarly to its name, the morning scenery of the temple is stunning enough to make people happy just by looking at it.
 However, it is even more remarkable when the sun sets.
 Furthermore, from 7.00 PM. until 9.00 PM., you can enjoy Mahathat temple and other places in beautiful night lights.
 Aside from that, the night weather is not hot.

-Even though the temple and the kingdom were already collapsed, the Sukhothai way of life, arts, and cultures still present through the ruins.
-Besides, it is still beautiful, and is even more magnificent and important over time despite the collapse.
+Despite the collapsed of the temple and the kingdom, the Sukhothai ways of life, arts, and cultures still present through the ruins.
+Besides, it is still beautiful, and is even more magnificent over time.

 Riding Bicycle to Enjoy World Heritage Site

-Since Sukhothai Historical Park is extremely large, the popular activity is riding bicycle.
+As Sukhothai Historical Park is extremely large, riding bicycle becomes one of the popular activity.
 It is popular not only because it is tiring to walk, but also because riding bicycle allows you to slowly enjoy the view inside the park.
 Anyhow, don’t worry about bringing your bicycle because there is a bicycle rental service shop which costs only 20 baht per day.